MicrosoftDocs/azure-devops-yaml-schema/task-reference/vstest-v2.md

 Prior to that, this wasn't possible due to a limitation from the [VSTest platform](https://github.com/microsoft/vstest/issues/2310) side.

 If you want to run tests that belong to multiple target frameworks, you'll need to install a compatible version of VSTest via **Visual Studio Test Platform Installer** and set `vsTestVersion` to `toolsInstaller` to use it.

+### While publishing the test result, getting this error: Failed to publish test results: Invalid Priority specified?

+This error occur if any of the test methods has priority set above 255, fix the test method priority in the code and execute the tests again.
+You can review the trx file generated to see all the tests having priority greater than 255.

 <!-- :::editable-content-end::: -->
 <!-- :::remarks-end::: -->